 These Philly Cheesesteak Stuffed Peppers have all the delicious flavors of a loaded Philly Cheesesteak sandwich, but in a low carb stuffed pepper variation.
 Tender roast beef, melty provolone cheese, smothered with sautéed mushrooms, onions and garlic.
 It's a match made in heaven.
 With only 6 main ingredients and less than 30 minutes of hands on time, this is the perfect quick and easy weeknight dinner.

 STEP 1: Preheat oven to 400°F. Slice peppers in half lengthwise, remove ribs and seeds.

-- In a large sauté pan over low-medium heat, add butter, olive oil, garlic, mushrooms onions and a little salt and pepper.
+STEP 2: In a large sauté pan over medium-low heat, add the butter, olive oil, garlic, mushrooms onions and a little salt and pepper.

-- Sauté until onions and mushroom are nice and caramelized – About 30 minutes.
+STEP 3: Sauté until onions and mushroom are tender and they start to caramelize.

-- Bake for 15-20 minutes until the cheese on top is golden brown.
+STEP 8: Bake for 15 to 20 minutes until the cheese on top is golden brown.
 (You may want to pre-bake the peppers for about 10 minutes while the meat mixture is cooking if you like a softer pepper)

 Recipe Tips and Variations

 This depends who you ask, but a traditional Philly is a crusty hoagie roll, thinly sliced ribeye steak, grilled onions and either Cheez Whiz or American cheese.